Skip to main content

 9.1 Profit & Loss

-• Revenue: Rental income, sale proceeds
+• Revenue: Rental income, sale proceeds, independent revenue

 • Operating Expenses: Per building, indexed